 Senator Kenny has also been active in the North Atlantic Parliamentary Assembly where he was elected Rapporteur for the Defence and Security Committee (2000-2001), Chair of the Subcommittee on the Future of Security and Defence Capabilities (1999-2000), Vice-Chair of the Subcommittee on the Future of the Armed Forces (1999-2000).

 Senator Kenny has also authored and sponsored a number of pieces of private member’s legislation on Alternative Fuels and Tobacco Control.
-He succeeding in getting legislation passed which called for the conversion of 75% of the federal government vehicle fleet to alternative fuels like ethanol.
+He succeeding in getting legislation passed which called for the conversion of 75% of the federal government vehicle fleet to alternative fuels including ethanol, methanol, propane, natural gas, and electricity.
 His efforts to combat youth smoking alone resulted in a ten-fold increase in spending on federal anti-smoking programs.

 Senator Kenny served as Deputy Chair of the Special Senate Committee on Illegal Drugs from 2001 to 2002.
 Their final report, "Cannabis: Our Position for a Canadian Public Policy" can be found here.